thorpej/nabud/README.md

     Dec 30 12:07:15 the-ripe-vessel nabud[6179]: INFO: image_cache_insert: Cached pak-000001 on Channel 1; total cache size: 54336
     Dec 30 12:07:15 the-ripe-vessel nabud[6179]: INFO: image_use: [/dev/tty-uftdi-A10MHWD6-0] Using image pak-000001 from Channel 1.
     Dec 30 12:07:22 the-ripe-vessel nabud[6179]: INFO: image_done: [/dev/tty-uftdi-A10MHWD6-0] Done with image pak-000001.

+## Acknowledgements

+First off, I want to acknowledge the folks nominally responsible for this NABU "Great Awakening":
+* Adrian Black and his [Adrian's Digital Basement](https://www.youtube.com/@adriansdigitalbasement) YouTube channel.
+I'm a Patreon patron of this channel and the early-access to Adrian's NABU video is how I first learned of these cool machines.
+I think it's fair to say that Adrian's video is what spurred the recent interest in these machines.
+* DJ Sures (his YouTube channel [here](https://www.youtube.com/@DJSures)) who has some family history with the NABU and did a bunch of reverse engineering on the Adaptor protocol and has led the charge on the NabuRetroNet.
+* Leo Binkowski (his YouTube channel [here](https://www.youtube.com/@leo.binkowski), a former NABU engineer who preserved a TON of stuff when the NABU company folded.
+* The York University Computer Museum's [NABU Network Reconstruction Project](https://museum.eecs.yorku.ca/nabu), which has been working with these machines for many years now, and has been super gracious even while being bombarded with requests for information.

+I also want to acknowledge some people whose code I have borrowed or used as a reference for this project:
+* Nick Daniels' [NabuNetworkEmulator](https://github.com/GryBsh/NabuNetworkEmulator) served as a reference for the NABU Adaptor protocol.
+The _nabu_proto.h_ file was derived directly from his work, and the file _adaptor.c_ was partially derived from his work.
+* David Kuder's [nabu-tftp](https://github.com/dkgrizzly/nabu-tftp) gateway for the Raspberry Pi PICO also served to clarify some bits of the Adaptor protocol.
+* Alistair Crooks' "Minimal JSON" (_mj.c_, _mj.h_, and _mj_defs.h_) was used to build the configuraiton file parser.
+* [The NetBSD Project](https://www.netbsd.org) is where the file _nbsd_queue.h_ comes from (_<sys/queue.h>_ from BSD is one of the handiest system header files in existence and I wish it were available everywhere).